anirudhtulasi/TwiP/README.md

   <h3 align="center">TwiP</h3>

   <p align="center">
-    Personality plays a vital role in todays world.
-Our project will automate the screening process before hiring a professional or can be used in psychiatry to check effectivity of patient therapy as this project identifies the user personality by only taking in the Twitter Username.
-This uses the Twitter REST API to mine tweets for personality identification.
+    Personality plays a vital role in todays world.This uses the Twitter REST API to mine tweets for personality identification.
 We will use n-grams and word vectors for the hashtags, emoticons and phrases using NLP techniques.
 We will train the machine to classify the personality types by using a Naive- Bayes Text Classifier and to accurately predict the user’s Myers-Briggs personality type using 10- fold cross validation.
 We will generate a naive bayes classifier models for all 4 different classes.
 It will generate few scores which will give the training data size and the features used while training the model.  <br />
 <a href="https://github.com/anirudhtulasi/rTwiP/blob/main/Images/MiniProject.docx"><strong>Explore the docs »</strong></a>
  <br />
     <br />